-In its offices on January 11th 2012 the Architectural League presented a panel discussion among emerging architects and designers on the topic of pavilions, follies, and other small-scale, contemporary projects.
-Phu Hoang and Rachely Rotem of Phu Hoang Office and Rachely Rotem Studio; Jing Liu and Florian Idenburg of SO-IL; and Michael Loverich of Bittertang all presented recent and current work (video excerpts of the presentations are available here).
+At its offices on January 11, 2012, The Architectural League presented a panel discussion among emerging architects and designers on the topic of pavilions, follies, and other small-scale, contemporary projects.
+Phu Hoang and Rachely Rotem of Phu Hoang Office and Rachely Rotem Studio, Jing Liu and Florian Idenburg of SO-IL, and Michael Loverich of Bittertang all presented recent and current work (video excerpts of the presentations are available here).
 As Galia Solomonoff — who introduced and moderated the evening — noted after the presentations, the projects were all delightfully unfettered design investigations scaled to human use and participation.

 “Exhale Pavilion,” courtesy of Hoang/Rotem

 Hoang and Rotem showed, among other projects, “Exhale Pavilion,” their environmentally responsive beachfront “stage” at the 2010 Art Basel Miami exhibition.
 Deliberately and thoughtfully programmed for dance troupes and many other kinds of events, the 25,000 square foot pavilion offered a beautiful and flexible public face to the exhibition.
 Capitalizing on Miami’s predictably unpredictable summer weather, the project incorporated almost seven miles of hanging rope that not only inherited the variable form of the wind as it came off the ocean, but was synched to automatically change its lighting effects to correspond to wind speed.